elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-position-and-orientation-of-a-figure-change-after-a-reflection.md

 _schema: default
 id: 162523
 date: 2025-01-25
-title: >-
-    How does the position and orientation of a figure change after a reflection?
+title: How does the position and orientation of a figure change after a reflection?
-article_title: >-
-    How does the position and orientation of a figure change after a reflection?
+article_title: How does the position and orientation of a figure change after a reflection?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how the position and orientation of a figure change after a reflection, highlighting aspects such as symmetry, orientation inversion, congruence, and examples of reflections with respect to various lines of reflection.
+    This content explains how the position and orientation of a figure change after a reflection across a line, highlighting aspects like symmetry, congruence, and examples.
   page_keywords: >-
-    reflection, position, orientation, symmetry, line of reflection, congruence, isometric transformations, lateral inversion, transformation, coordinates
+    reflection, position, orientation, line of reflection, symmetry, congruence, isometric transformations, lateral inversion, coordinates, examples of reflections
 author: QuickTakes
 question: >-
     How does the position and orientation of a figure change after a reflection?